IPFS HTTP Gateways

 One of the key things to understand for our purposes is the different resolution styles (opens in a new tab) that can be used to fetch content using gateway URLs.

-If you check the list of public gateways, you'll see that some support "subdomain" style URLs, while others only support path-style URLs.
+If you check the list of public gateways (opens in a new tab), you'll see that some support "subdomain" style URLs, while others only support path-style URLs.
 Below is a short refresher on the distinction between the two styles.
-For more examples, see our guide to retrieving data from IPFS.

 A "path style" URL puts the IPFS CID into the path portion of the gateway URL, like this: